 The Group's exposure to credit risk is influenced mainly by the individual characteristics of each debtor.
 Work is only undertaken for another entity once a contract for services has been signed.
 The demographics of the Group's debtor base, including the default risk of the industry and country in which debtors operate, have less of an influence on credit risk.
-Approximately 16% (2018: 27%) of the Group's revenue is attributable to transactions with a single debtor, being the Group's debtors have been transacting with the Group for several years, and losses have occurred infrequently.
+Approximately 8% (2019: 16%) of the Group's revenue is attributable to transactions with a single debtor, being the Commonwealth Government.
+However, geographically there is only concentration of credit risk in Australia.
+Most of the Group's debtors have been transacting with the Group for several years, and losses have occurred infrequently.
 In monitoring debtor credit risk, debtors' ageing profiles are reviewed as well as any existence of previous financial difficulties.